winglungngai/GitHubPracticeProject/Preview.md

 ## 7. Literature Concepts & Architectural Reflections
 This section will give a quick introduction to some basic concepts from the literature used for this course and our reflection on the architectural theories after we applied them to our project.
-First we will discuss the concepts of views, viewpoints, perspectives as introduced by the Software Systems Architecture book.
-Then we will discuss the four different types of architectural sketches presented by [Andre van der Hoek](http://www.ics.uci.edu/~andre/) during the lectures.
+First we will discuss the four different types of architectural sketches presented by [Andre van der Hoek](http://www.ics.uci.edu/~andre/) during the lectures.
+Then we will discuss the concepts of views, viewpoints, perspectives as introduced by the Software Systems Architecture book.
 Finally we discuss the Goal Question Metric approach as introduced by [Basili et al.](http://fub-taslim.googlecode.com/svn/trunk/WEMSE/INSTICC_Conference_Latex/gqm.pdf).

+### Four types of design sketches
+Andre van der Hoek of the university of California presented four types of design during one of the course's lectures.
+When designing software, or when trying to understand a system's design, these four types can help ensure that you don't miss parts of the system.

+The identified design types are:
+- Application design
+  This covers what the system should do.
+  Note that this covers not only functional requirements, but also quality properties (like responsiveness)
+- Interaction design
+  Describes how one interacts with the system.
+  There may be many stakeholders who have to interact with the system.
+  The user is the most obvious one, but the developers, tester and maintainers have to interact with the system too.
+- Architecture design
+  Architecture design describes what the conceptual core of the system is, and how it is structured.
+- Implementation design
+  This type of design is concerned with implementation details of the system.

+Design sketches provided us initial understanding of the system.
+Some of them can later be translated into architectural model.

 ### Rozanski and Woods
 The book Software Systems Architecture by Rozanski and Woods is used as the theoritical foundations for our project.